| |

 Mediation almost always takes less time than litigation.

-Most divorcing couples meet for several sessions over a period
+Most involved parties meet for several sessions over a period

 of weeks.
 The total number of sessions required to come to